MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Experiments

+We focus on the MCAR output-missing case, as we observe that the results under the MAR condition exhibit similar overall trends.
+Figure \ref{fig:ssl_output} presents the average AUC scores of our method under MAR input-missing scenarios with MCAR output-missing, across varying $(\alpha^{\text{tr}}, \alpha^{\text{ts}},\alpha_y^{\text{tr}})$ combinations, where $\alpha_y^{\text{tr}}$ denotes the training output missingness ratio.
+The results are compared against SAINT and SwitchTab, two state-of-the-art SSL deep learning-based methods for tabular data.
+Exact AUC values and results for the MCAR and MNAR input-missing scenarios are provided in Appendix B.

-In addition, it maintains stable AUC scores even as the missingness ratio increases, while the performance of other methods degrades sharply.
-This further demonstrates the robustness of our approach under SSL settings.
-Together with the results in Section \ref{sec:sl_case}, these findings demonstrate our method’s versatility across both supervised and semi-supervised learing tasks, positioning it as an off-the-shelf solution for a wide range of applications.
-Given that our extension to SSL is relatively naive and not fully explored, there remains substantial room for improving and adapting MIRRAMS specifically for SSL tasks--an intriguing direction for future research.
+Our method consistently performs better than the baselines across all scenarios.
+In addition, it relatively maintains stable decrease of AUC scores as the missingness ratio increases, while the performance of other methods degrades sharply.
+This further demonstrates the robustness of our approach under input-output-missing settings.
+Combined with the results from input-missingness scenarios, these findings underscore the versatility of our method, positioning it as an off-the-shelf solution for a wide range of applications.